A Galactic Perspective on the (Unremarkable) Relative Refractory Depletion Observed in the Sun: Discussion

 \subsection{The Sun is Statistically Ordinary Among its Peers: Comparison to Literature Results}

 Previous analyses have suggested that the Sun's mild refractory depletion (\tcond\ slope $\leq 0$, where \tcond(Sun) is 0 by definition) is uncommon and found in only $\sim$20\% of other Sun-like stars \citep[e.g.,][]{Melendez09,Ramirez09,bedell18,Rampalli24}.
 However, \citet{Nibauer21} modeled the \tcond\ slope distribution as a mixture of refractory-depleted and refractory-enriched populations.
 Their analysis placed the Sun near the center of the refractory-depleted component, which in fact comprises the majority of Sun-like stars.
 Thus, considering the underlying population structure rather than the \tcond\ slope relative to zero, reframes the Sun as chemically typical.
 In our analysis, 5–21\% of Sun-like stars across the four surveys have \tcond\ slopes $\leq 0$, but 74–100\% are classified as refractory-depleted using a similar Gaussian mixture model as \citet{Nibauer21}.
 These results are consistent with both the view that the Sun’s \tcond\ slope is in the minority relative to zero, \textit{and} with the \citet{Nibauer21} interpretation that it is chemically typical when considering the underlying population structure.
-The KPM framework further explains this distribution, showing that abundance pattern differences are largely driven by variation in core-collapse and Type Ia supernovae enrichment.
-Therefore, the Sun’s chemistry is not anomalous, but consistent with expectations from its nucleosynthetic history.